-More recently, Lady Hale participated in several landmark decisions of the Supreme Court, including Patel v Mirza [2016] UKSC 42, in which a panel of nine Justices of the Supreme Court considered the issue of the common law doctrine of illegality as a defence to a civil claim, and held that the earlier well-known decision of the House of Lords in Tinsley v Milligan [1994] 1 AC 340 should no longer be followed.
+In Patel v Mirza [2016] UKSC 42, Lady Hale was in a panel of nine Justices of the Supreme Court which considered the issue of the common law doctrine of illegality as a defence to a civil claim, and held that the earlier wellknown decision of the House of Lords in Tinsley v Milligan [1994] 1 AC 340 should no longer be followed.
 In Willers v Joyce [2016] UKSC 43, Lady Hale was in the majority of a panel of nine Justices of the Supreme Court which authoritatively recognised the tort of malicious prosecution of legal proceedings under English law.

-Lady Hale is author and co-author of a number of books, including The Family, Law and Society: Cases and Materials (6th edn, 2009) and Mental Health Law (5th edn, 2010).
+Lady Hale is author and co-author of a number of books, including The Family, Law and Society: Cases and Materials, 6th edition, Oxford University Press, 2008 and Mental Health Law, 5th edition, Sweet & Maxwell, 2010.
 She retains her links with the academic world as Chancellor of the University of Bristol and Visitor of Girton College.

-She also helped to establish the United Kingdom Association of Women Judges in 2004 and from 2010 to 2012 served as President of the International Association of Women Judges, a world wide body of both men and women judges committed to equality and human rights for all.
+Lady Hale also helped to establish the United Kingdom Association of Women Judges in 2004 and from 2010 to 2012 served as President of the International Association of Women Judges, a worldwide body of both men and women judges committed to equality and human rights for all.

 Lady Hale is married to Dr Julian Farrand, previously a Professor of Law at Manchester University.
-He is now the editor of Emmet and Farrand on Title, the principal textbook for conveyancing practitioners.
+He is now the editor of Emmet and Farrand on Title, Sweet & Maxwell, the principal textbook for conveyancing practitioners.